immediatus/immediatus.github.io/content/blog/2025-10-15/index.md

 Fair warning: I'm going to dive pretty deep into the math and trade-offs.
 My goal is to show not just the "what" but the "why" behind design decisions.

+**Acknowledgment - On learning time optimization:** This design exercise involved diving deep into ad-tech domain knowledge I didn't previously have (OpenRTB protocols, auction mechanisms, RTB latency constraints, etc.).
+I used AI assistants extensively as research tools - to surface relevant technical papers, summarize industry standards, point me to the right documentation, and validate technical assumptions.
+Think of it as optimizing yet another cost dimension: **learning time**.
+Instead of spending weeks manually hunting through scattered documentation and outdated blog posts, AI helped compress domain research from weeks to days.

+This took about 25 days of learning, researching, and writing.
+Given the scope (3000+ lines covering distributed systems, ML pipelines, auction algorithms, financial compliance, and more), expect inconsistencies, calculation errors, and heavily opinionated architectural choices.
+Synthesizing knowledge across multiple domains while learning new material tends to produce those human artifacts.

+Ironically, for a post about optimization, this one's pretty unoptimized - verbose, repetitive, twice as long as it needs to be.
+That's what happens when you learn while writing.
+Feedback and suggestions for cuts welcome.

 **Note on costs:** Throughout this post, I'll discuss cost comparisons between different technologies.
 Please note that pricing varies significantly by cloud provider, region, contract negotiations, and changes over time.
 The cost figures I mention are rough approximations to illustrate relative differences, not exact pricing you should rely on.
 Always check current pricing from vendors and factor in your specific usage patterns and potential enterprise discounts.

 ---